 Everyone involved in the campaign should congratulate themselves for all their hard work and remain vigilant: Universities UK has said it is going to “clarify” the guidance.
 It’s important to see precisely what that means before celebrating.

 Well done, all the same.

 Here, again, is why we were protesting against the guidelines.
 And again, from the Campaign Against Gender Segregation in British Universities.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.